CalebJianHui/Python-TDD/readme.md

+# TDD Python

+TDD implementation for the following:
+1) CLI
-# TDD Flask - Stores REST Api
+2) Flask - Stores REST Api

-This is a TDD implementation built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+3)

 To get started:
 - Create a virtualenv for this project
 - Install requirements using `pip install -r requirements.txt`